Mazatech/amanithsvg-website/_docs/desc/004-licensing.md

 ## Licensing FAQ

 ### What type of commercial use is excluded?
-AmanithSVG pricing above does not apply to:
+AmanithSVG licensing as described above does not apply to:
  * any product that is reasonably identifiable as a Developer Tool, or
  * any product that is reasonably identifiable as a Server Application, or
  * any product that is directly or indirectly distributed with, or pre-installed in, electronic device(s) or system(s) such as, but not limited to: firmware(s) or driver(s) that equip computer(s), computer component(s), graphics board(s), systems on chip(s), mobile phone(s), smartwatch(es), tablet(s), set-top-box(es), or any other electronic hardware or device, or